influxdata/docs-v2/content/influxdb/v2.1/write-data/developer-tools/csv.md

 - `default`

 See [annotations](/influxdb/v2.1/reference/syntax/annotated-csv/#annotations) for more information.
-With Flux, there must also be a comma between the annotation name and the annotation values (this differs from the `influx write` command).
+With Flux, you must also include a comma between the annotation name and the annotation values (this differs from the `influx write` command).
 An example of valid Flux syntax can be found [here](/influxdb/v2.1/reference/syntax/annotated-csv/#annotated-csv-in-flux).

 Required columns: